Mary Lyon

 Mary Mason Lyon (/ˈlaɪ.ən/; February 28, 1797 – March 5, 1849) was an American pioneer in women's education.
-She established the Wheaton Female Seminary in Norton, Massachusetts, (now Wheaton College) in 1834.
-She then established Mount Holyoke Female Seminary (now Mount Holyoke College) in South Hadley, Massachusetts, in 1837 and served as its first president (or "principal") for 12 years.
+She advised on the establishment of Wheaton Female Seminary in Norton, Massachusetts, (Wheaton College) in 1834.
+She then established Mount Holyoke Female Seminary (Mount Holyoke College) in South Hadley, Massachusetts, in 1837 and served as its first president (or "principal") for 12 years.
 Lyon's vision fused intellectual challenge and moral purpose.
 She valued socioeconomic diversity and endeavored to make the seminary affordable for students of modest means.

 Early life

 The daughter of a farming family in Buckland, Massachusetts, Lyon had a hardscrabble childhood.
 Her father died when she was five, and the entire family pitched in to help run the farm.
 Lyon was thirteen when her mother remarried and moved away; she stayed behind in Buckland in order to keep the house for her brother Aaron, who took over the farm.
 Lyon attended various district schools intermittently and, in 1814 at 17, began teaching in them as well, first invited to teach summer school.
 Lyon's modest beginnings fostered her lifelong commitment to extending educational opportunities to girls from middling and poor backgrounds.

 Lyon was eventually able to attend two secondary schools, Sanderson Academy in Ashfield and Byfield Seminary in eastern Massachusetts.
 At Byfield, she was befriended by the headmaster, Rev. Joseph Emerson, and his assistant, Zilpah Polly Grant.
 She also soaked up Byfield's ethos of rigorous academic education infused with Christian commitment.
 Lyon then taught at several academies, including Sanderson, a small school of her own in Buckland, Adams Female Academy (run by Grant), and the Ipswich Female Seminary (also run by Grant).
 Lyon's attendance at the then novel, popular, lectures in laboratory botany by Amos Eaton influenced her involvement in the female seminary movement.

 In 1834, Laban Wheaton and his daughter-in-law, Eliza Baylies Chapin Wheaton, called upon Mary Lyon for assistance in establishing the Wheaton Female Seminary (now Wheaton College) in Norton, Massachusetts.
 Lyon left teaching and collected donated funds in a characteristic green purse to raise money for the seminary's creation.
 She created the first curriculum with the goal that it be equal in quality to those of men's colleges.
 She also provided the first principal, Eunice Caldwell.
 Wheaton Female Seminary opened on 22 April 1835, with 50 students and three teachers.
 Lyon and Caldwell left Wheaton, along with eight Wheaton students, to open Mount Holyoke Female Seminary.